lovejoy777/LayersThemeWrapper/README.md

 Instructions
 ****************
+First you must change the package name, this needs to be different for every wrapper you publish/post.

 Your theme.zip file must be named with no spaces/slashes or characters and all lowercase letters or numbers with the .zip extension removed.